matthieugomez/statar/README.md

 3. `tidyr::spread` has a method for data.tables that uses  `dcast.data.table`, which makes the command more memory efficient

+4. floor_date, from dplyr, has an argument for quarter

-4. The command tempname creates a name not assigned in the environment specified by the second variable
+5. The command tempname creates a name not assigned in the environment specified by the second variable

 	````R
 	tempvar <- tempname("temp", DT)